MFBarker/GAT360Final/README.md

 Heads Out is a short puzzle game where you have to bring along your key to escaping, in a box, except you have to put the box down in order to free up hand space for puzzles!

 This game features:
-2-handed inventory management
+2-handed inventory management,
-Classic 3D puzzle systems
+Classic 3D puzzle systems,
-Beautifully crafted rooms to explore
+and Beautifully crafted rooms to explore

 This project was created in Unreal Engine with the use of 'Brutalist Architecture Office', 'Interaction System', and 'The Immersive Template' found on the Epic Store!